Steve Azar: 2009-present: Further independent albums

+In 2024, Azar contributed the song "Our Castle Is Your Home" to the multi-artist charity album Rock for Children, a children's charity album created by Alice Cooper.
+The album was nominated for Grammy Award for Best Children's Music Album at the 2025 Grammy Awards.

-Musical styles and influences
+Musical styles and legacy

 In a 1996 article from The Clarion-Ledger, news writer Gary Pettus stated that Azar considered Hank Williams, B. B. King, Conway Twitty, and Neil Diamond to be primary musical influences.
 Pettus also wrote that "[w]hile the tunes themselves don't mimic the blues riffs Azar absorbed growing up in the Delta, the intensity and passion of his playing does."
 Azar also noted that both blues and country were influential in forming his style.
 He told CMT in 2002 that "Country music to me has always been about real life and real things and real people and real life situations, a lot like the blues was.
 I’m not a blues man, I didn’t live their life.
 I grew up around it".
 As Azar largely writes his own songs, he has stated that he can "only write what I know, and I know the Delta".
 In particular, he said that his uncle Joe Nosef, a former mayor of Clarksdale, Mississippi who died of cancer at age 35, was one of the main inspirations behind "Waitin' on Joe".
 Azar's singing voice has been compared to that of John Mellencamp, with Ben Scott of The Oklahoman calling him a "younger, less jaded" variant of the same.
 Matt Bjorke of Roughstock called Azar's voice "buttery-smooth" and "soulful", comparing him positively to John Hiatt.

 Azar's musical representation of Mississippi has led to honors by two different state governors: Ronnie Musgrove declared March 13 "Steve Azar Day" to reflect Azar's positive portrayals of the state in the music videos for "I Don't Have to Be Me" and "Waitin' on Joe", while Phil Bryant named him Music and Cultural Ambassador of Mississippi in 2017.
 The latter also requested that Azar write a song to honor the state's bicentennial in 2017.
 This song, "One Mississippi", appeared on My Mississippi Reunion.
 In 2022, state governor Tate Reeves signed a bill making "One Mississippi" the official state song of Mississippi.
+The song was also adapted into a children's book of the same name, with illustrations by Sarah Frances Hardy.
+Following the book's release, Azar performed the song at Pontotoc Elementary School in Pontotoc, Mississippi, and gave copies of the book to every child in attendance.